About Us

 We lost Amara (Mari) on January 7, 2022.
 We’ll never forget the moment we heard she was gone.
 We were devastated.
 Amara had struggled with drug addiction, insecurity and poor mental health for eight years.

 When Amara’s family came home after the funeral and Celebration of Life, Heidi sat on the living room couch, surrounded by the memorial flowers, and proclaimed, “I’m starting a foundation.”
 Amara did not die for nothing.
 Amara had a beautiful soul, sparkling personality and a grounded faith.
 She just couldn’t beat her illness.
-She would have wanted us to do this—to help and save others who have the same disease.
+She would have wanted us to help and save others who have the same disease.
 She would have wanted us to fight with every fiber of our beings.

 The foundation was started to honor a beautiful life lost, but it was also started in honor of all of those whose lives have been lost to addiction, fentanyl poisoning and mental illness.
 And there are many.
 This foundation is not just our foundation, but your foundation.
 Through it, we can fight what’s happening, stopping it where and when we can.